yanbinc2/ME_codes/README.md

     PATH4='../data/ResNet18_PlantDisease_45K_Spec200.csv'  --> the seed region index.

     PATH5='../data/ResNet18_PlantDisease_45K_Values.csv'  --> the embedded data.

+    Followings are parameters:

-    TRIALS:  --> the number of trials for the CNN.
+    TRIALS: the number of trials for the CNN.
 Usually, set to 1.

-    timestr:  --> the prompt for the output file.
+    timestr: the prompt for the output file.

-    REG_COLUMN:  --> column name for region index.
+    REG_COLUMN: column name for region index.

-    RAW_2D_DATA:  --> 2D data is True; 1D data is False
+    RAW_2D_DATA: 2D data is True; 1D data is False

 Outputs: output three CNN predicted files for the four scores evaluation, as follows: